FilipaGo/payup-app-prototype/README.md

 In the vast majority of cases, cash-out operations are free although there are circumstances where immediate cash-out is charged.

-The **sources of income** of these products are quite varied, standing out among them the revenues coming from:
+The **sources of income of these products are quite varied**, standing out among them the revenues coming from:

 * Advertising;
 * Trading commissions charged to merchants and customers;